edumeet/edumeet/README.md

 ## TURN configuration

-* You need an addtional [TURN](https://github.com/coturn/coturn)-server for clients located behind restrictive firewalls!
+* You need an additional [TURN](https://github.com/coturn/coturn)-server for clients located behind restrictive firewalls!
 Add your server and credentials to `app/config.js`

 ## Authors